How IATA Currency Clearance Services Works

 - Day 4: Clearance Day - The currency conversion contracts executed by ICCS mature, the outgoing payments executed by ICCS mature, the Members' bank accounts around the world are credited with funds for good value, and the Clearance is completed.

-Learn more about how ICCS works in the ICCS Overview (pdf)
+Learn more about how ICCS works in the ICCS Information Brief (pdf)